carolinectan/viewing_party/README.md

 This application is built off of the base repo for the [viewing party project](https://backend.turing.io/module3/projects/viewing_party) used for Turing's Backend Module 3.

+## Features
+- A user can *register* for the site and *log in and out* using our basic authentication/authorization functions.
+  - These functions include authorization to view certain pages of the site only when logged in.
+- Using the **Discover** page, users can select from the Top 40 movies according to ***TheMovieDB*** API.
+- From the movie's show page, a user can create a *viewing party* with any friend they have added through their dashboard.
+- A user can view their list of current friends, as well as a list of viewing parties they are hosting along with the list of attendees.

 ![](header.png)

 ## Learning Goals
+The learning goals for this project centered around API consumption, manipulation of JSON responses, and basic authentication & authorization.

 Example wireframes [here](https://backend.turing.io/module3/projects/viewing_party/wireframes)